Gravitational-wave event rates as a new probe for dark matter microphysics: Introduction

-There are three classes of phenomenological particle-like and wave-like dark matter scenarios that generically predict small-scale signatures that differ from the predictions of standard CDM.
+There are three classes of phenomenological particlelike and wavelike dark matter scenarios that generically predict small-scale signatures that differ from the predictions of standard CDM.
 The first, warm dark matter (WDM) scenario usually assumes negligible interactions but has a small DM particle mass in the low keV range that allows these particles to free-stream out of small-scale perturbations~\cite{Dodelson:1993je,Bode:2000gq,Hansen:2001zv,Asaka:2005an,Viel:2005qj,Boyarsky:2009ix,Viel:2013fqw,Abazajian:2001nj,Boyarsky:2008xj,Dolgov:2000ew,Bose:2016}.
 The second, interacting dark matter (IDM) scenario makes no strong assumption about the particle mass but endows the DM particle with non-negligible interactions (see Sec.~\ref{sec:structureformation} for details).
-The third, fuzzy dark matter (FDM) scenario comprises a condensate of ultra-light DM particles of mass $\sim 10^{-22}$--$10^{-21}$~eV whose collective behaviour is wave-like~\cite{Hui:2021tkt}.
-As shown in Fig.~\ref{fig:linear}, although the details differ between WDM, IDM, and FDM, all three scenarios predict a cut-off in the linear matter power spectrum at large wave numbers $k$, a feature that is often invoked as a possible solution to the claimed ``small-scale crisis'', a long-standing set of discrepancies where simulations predict more small-scale structures than is observed~\cite{Bullock:2017xww}.
+The third, fuzzy dark matter (FDM) scenario comprises a condensate of ultra-light DM particles of mass $\sim 10^{-22}$--$10^{-21}$~eV whose collective behaviour is wavelike~\cite{Hui:2021tkt,Armengaud:2017nkf,Irsic:2017yje,Lidz:2018fqo}, although Lyman-$\alpha$ data implies a mass $>10^{-20}$~eV~\cite{Rogers:2020ltq}.
+As shown in Fig.~\ref{fig:linear}, although the details differ between WDM, IDM, and FDM, all three scenarios predict a cutoff in the linear matter power spectrum at large wave numbers $k$, a feature that is often invoked as a possible solution to the claimed ``small-scale crisis'', a long-standing set of discrepancies where simulations predict more small-scale structures than observed~\cite{Bullock:2017xww}.